 Purchasing vacant land can be an exciting endeavor.
-But if you don't investigate how the property is zoned before you buy, you might find that building your dream home or opening a small shop is strictly prohibited.
+But if you don't investigate how the property is zoned before buying, you might find that building your dream home or opening a small shop is strictly prohibited.

 Just knowing the name of the land's zoning designation (such as "residential" for homes or "commercial" for shops and other business uses) is not enough.
-You must also find out exactly what uses are allowed under the assigned zoning designation, and what restrictions might therefore apply to you as a landowner.
+You must also find out exactly what uses are allowed under the assigned zoning designation, and what restrictions might therefore apply to you as a landowner, as described below.
+We'll cover:

 The goal of zoning is typically to organize land usage for maximum efficiency and livability.
 Commercial businesses, for example, are commonly more efficient and successful when grouped close together (in an "commercial" zone), and most people will prefer to build a home on property in a zone where industrial uses are prohibited, to avoid the chance that a loud, stinky factory might pop up next door.